 Because my daughter’s organs were completely useless, we asked the researcher in Utah if she could use anything from her body to help further her studies.
 The next day we went to a place called Ramsey Creek Preserve in South Carolina to bury Skylar.
 We wanted a natural burial, where it feels like you’re on a hike in the woods instead of a cemetery.
 My husband built a pine box for Skylar that was so simply beautiful in the most heartbreaking way.
 With a natural cemetery, there’s no embalming, no velvet lining, and no unnecessary costs.
 We were able to dig the hole ourselves, carefully place her casket down into the ground, and fulfill our last duties as parents, shovel by shovel as we covered her up.
 It was the hardest thing I’ve ever had to do, but I wouldn’t want it any other way.

 Being fully present in every moment was hard.
 I was tempted to get on anti-depressants to avoid some of it, but I saw what that did to other people in my life and decided early on I wanted no part of it.
 Drugs are like a pause button, but to experience life, you have to hit play again at some point and the pain is still there waiting on you.
 I decided to experience the full depth of pain in hopes of dealing with it sooner than later and to fully heal.
 The days that came after were dark.
 However, there is hope.
 As long as you are breathing, there is always hope.

-Next week, I am excited to share with you how I walked through the darkest valley of my life and came out inspired, with a new found purpose in life that led to something beautiful.
+Read part three here.
+I am excited to share with you how I walked through the darkest valley of my life and came out inspired, with a newfound purpose in life that led to something beautiful.

 Photo of Skylar courtesy of Tessa Marie Photography